Delayed unions, nonunions, malunions Flashcards

 What are the four tenets of bone healing?

-Mechanics, scaffold, growth factors, cells
+Mechanics, scaffold, growth factors, cells (My Sad Granny Cracked).

 What size fracture gaps should be avoided to prevent non-union associated with too large defect size?

-Defects approaching the diameter of the bone
+Defects approaching the diameter of the bone.

 What are the two aspects of the mechanical environment that need to be optimized to ensure uncomplicated bone healing?

-- Geometric mechanical environment
+- Geometric configuration

 - Forces and resultant motion of fracture fragments